 On completion of the course, the students:

-have knowledge about the basic principles of the psychology of effective communication and media effects;
+Have knowledge about the basic principles of the psychology of influence, effective communication strategies, and media effects;

-know how to apply this knowledge to predict the effectiveness of concrete messages; and
+Know how to apply this knowledge to predict the effectiveness of concrete messages;

-know how to apply this knowledge to create an evidence-based communication strategy for a non-commercial economic and consumer psychology case.
+Know how to apply this knowledge to create an evidence-based communication strategy for an economic and consumer psychology case; and

 Mode of instruction

-Work group sessions: to work on the persuasive message and media strategy (attending all meetings is mandatory)
+Work group sessions: to work on the persuasive message and the media and communication strategy.

 The final grade is based an exam (50% of final grade) and a report (50% of final grade):

 The exam assesses knowledge about the psychology of effective communication and media effects.